Learn about the dangers that exist in your house everyday that can harm your parrot

 5) Electrical Cords

-Birds explore with their beaks and for some reason, they enjoy electrical cords or exploring uncovered outlets.
+Birds explore with their beaks and for some reason, they enjoy chewing on electrical cords or exploring uncovered outlets.
 Electrical burns are extremely critical and frequently deadly.
-Nasty, painful throat burns take months to heal- IF your bird survives.
+Nasty, painful throat burns take months to heal - IF your bird survives.
 Please conceal electrical cords as much as possible or if possible, hide them in ordinary PVC pipe.
 Cover all outlets with child safety devices.
 If you use an electrical bird heater or bird light, insure that the cord is safely concealed.
 Again, common PVC plumbing pipe will do the trick.

 6) Bird Toys